Pragyanstha/pragyanstha.github.io/README.md

 ### Personal Website

-Repo for my personal website.
+Welcome to the repo for my personal website.
 Link is www.pragyanstha.com